 As part of our commitment to enhancing readers’ professional and personal growth and fulfillment, we seek articles that can help case managers grow in their careers.

 The journal is sent to more than 36,000 case managers from a wide variety of settings and specialty areas, including acute care, disability, rehabilitation, and managed care.

 CareManagement is indexed in the Cumulative Index to Nursing and Allied Health Literature (CINAHL) Database.

-Each bi-monthly issue of CareManagement offers compelling two feature articles on clinical and professional topics.
+Each bi-monthly issue of CareManagement offers two compelling feature articles on clinical and professional topics.
 These feature articles provide continuing education (CE) to Academy members, and these are the articles we seek from outside authors.
 Additionally, we seek personal insights from case managers for our “Insights from Case Managers” department.
 The remaining sections of the journal are staff-written and include the following: